-One happy Island is Aruba’s slogan and it adorns the licence plates of Aruban cars!
+One happy Island is Aruba’s slogan and it adorns the license plates of Aruban cars!

 Want to call your friends in Aruba?
 You’ll need to use the international dialling code +297.

 Do you have any fun or interesting facts about Aruba that we’ve missed?
 Share them here in the comments section below!